rtCamp/Frappe-Manager/docs/commands/deploy.md

 ## `fm deploy`

-Bake an immutable image from the bench and deploy it (recreate-swap).
+Bake an immutable image from the bench and deploy it.

-Runs the image pipeline: fetch -> pre-flight -> backup -> maintenance ->
-drain -> migrate (one-shot new image) -> recreate-swap -> finalize -> record.
+Bake + switch in one command: builds the image, transports it if configured, then runs the same deploy pipeline as fm switch -- fetch -> pre-flight -> backup -> maintenance -> drain -> migrate (one-shot new image) -> swap (rolling when safe) -> finalize -> record.

-Transport (Phase 5): in registry mode the image is pushed after bake and the (possibly remote) daemon pulls it during fetch; in save_load mode the image is streamed to the remote via ``docker save | ssh docker load`` before deploy.
+Transport: in registry mode the image is pushed after bake and the (possibly remote) daemon pulls it during fetch; in save_load mode the image is streamed to the remote via ``docker save | ssh docker load`` before deploy.
 With ``--remote`` the local orchestrator drives the remote daemon via ``DOCKER_HOST``.

 **Usage**: